icefreeman123/RIS-ChannelModel/README.md

 ## Requirements
 - Matlab (R2022b)

+## Hint
-## Hint: If this code is applied in different cases, the transformation of polarization for the scattered and reflected waves and their tuning coefficients must be redefined.
+- If this code is applied in different cases, the transformation of polarization for the scattered and reflected waves and their tuning coefficients must be redefined.
 They are described in equations [22] and [23] of our article.

 ## File 1: RIS element (Consideration of polarization and switch impairments)